 Copyright 2011 ANIL KAPAHI

 Kapahi, Anil.
-"Three dimensional sharp interface Eulerian computations of multi-material flows." dissertation, University of Iowa, 2011.
+"Three dimensional sharp interface Eulerian computations of multi-material flows."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.